← Back to all posts

 Why this is a product, not a hobby

 My background is ethical hacking.
-I spent years learning how to map an unfamiliar system, find what it's actually made of, and figure out how the pieces fit.
-That's the exact mindset I pointed at my own SaaS stack.
-What does this tool actually do.
+I spent years learning how to map a system I don't know, find what it's made of, and see how the parts fit.
+I pointed that same mindset at my own SaaS stack.
+What does this tool do.
 Where does its data live.
-What would have to exist for me to stop paying for it.
-Once I started treating the stack as a system to map instead of a list of products to keep renewing, the replacements showed up on their own.
+What would I need to build to stop paying for it.
+Once I started treating the stack as a system to map, not a list of products to keep paying for, the replacements showed up on their own.

-What surprised me was that after about six months, the stack stopped looking like a personal project and started looking like something I could hand to another small operator.
-I'd done the work of picking what to replace, what to leave alone, and how to wire the replacements together so they didn't fight each other.
-That mix is the thing people actually want.
-They don't want "a model."
-They want the finished decisions about which tools to light on fire and which to keep.
+After about six months, the stack stopped feeling like a side project.
+It started to look like something I could hand to another small operator.
+I had done the hard part.
+I picked what to swap out.
+I picked what to keep.
+I wired the new pieces so they did not fight each other.
+That mix is the real thing people want.
+They do not want "a model."
+They want the calls already made.
+Which tools to kill.
+Which tools to keep.

-That's why the Digital Worker tier exists.
-It is my year of burning my own stack down, compressed into something you can stand up in a couple of weeks instead of a year.
+That is why the Digital Worker tier is here.
+It is my year of burning down my own stack.
+I packed it into something you can set up in two weeks, not a year.

 The part Daniel doesn't say out loud